higher-order/picoCTF/forensics/trivial-flag-transfer-protocol/README.md

 picture3.bmp
 ```

-- (If you look closely at the Wireshark information, you'll see that instructions.txt was sent from 10.10.10.11 to 10.10.10.12.
-We'll refer to them as 11 and 12 henceforth.)
+- If you look closely at the Wireshark information, you'll see that instructions.txt was sent from 10.10.10.11 to 10.10.10.12.
+We'll refer to them as 11 and 12 henceforth.
 - So what does 11 say to 12?
-The string looks like this:
+The string looks like this: `GSGCQBRFAGRAPELCGBHEGENSSVPFBJRZHFGQVFTHVFRBHESYNTGENAFSRE.SVTHERBHGNJNLGBUVQRGURSYNTNAQVJVYYPURPXONPXSBEGURCYNA`
-`GSGCQBRFAGRAPELCGBHEGENSSVPFBJRZHFGQVFTHVFRBHESYNTGENAFSRE.SVTHERBHGNJNLGBUVQRGURSYNTNAQVJVYYPURPXONPXSBEGURCYNA`
 - This looks like a ciphered text.
 So we'll go to https://www.dcode.fr/shift-cipher to try to decipher it.
 - Paste the string into the website, then click "Decrypt."
-You'll find to the left that the top match is ROT13 (the standard cipher).
-It says:
+You'll find to the left that the top match is ROT13 (the simplest Caesar cipher due to its ability to reverse itself, since 13 + 13 = 26.).
+It says: `TFTPDOESNTENCRYPTOURTRAFFICSOWEMUSTDISGUISEOURFLAGTRANSFER.FIGUREOUTAWAYTOHIDETHEFLAGANDIWILLCHECKBACKFORTHEPLAN`
-`TFTPDOESNTENCRYPTOURTRAFFICSOWEMUSTDISGUISEOURFLAGTRANSFER.FIGUREOUTAWAYTOHIDETHEFLAGANDIWILLCHECKBACKFORTHEPLAN`

 - Okay, 11 is telling 12 to figure out a way to hide the flag and send back a plan for doing so.

 - Next, we see in Wireshark that 12 sends the file 'plan' to 11.

-- Let's see what it says:
+- Let's see what it says: `VHFRQGURCEBTENZNAQUVQVGJVGU-QHRQVYVTRAPR.PURPXBHGGURCUBGBF`
-`VHFRQGURCEBTENZNAQUVQVGJVGU-QHRQVYVTRAPR.PURPXBHGGURCUBGBF`

 - Back in the cipher.
-We get:
+We get: `IUSEDTHEPROGRAMANDHIDITWITH-DUEDILIGENCE.CHECKOUTTHEPHOTOS`
-`IUSEDTHEPROGRAMANDHIDITWITH-DUEDILIGENCE.CHECKOUTTHEPHOTOS`

 - Okay.
 It says that 12 used the program (probably program.deb) to hide the flag in the pictures.